- J.D., University of Minnesota Law School

 - B.A., University of Minnesota

 Anamarie Reyes Kolden’s practice is devoted to civil litigation of property subrogation losses in the areas of products liability, construction defects, and general torts.
 Anamarie is an important resource to Yost & Baill’s clients seeking subrogation opinions on a variety of loss scenarios, including claims against municipalities, restitution claims related to subrogation matters, fidelity claims, juvenile claims, and issues which may affect subrogation recovery, such as spoliation of evidence.
-In her thirteen years of experience handing property subrogation files, Anamarie has reviewed, handled, or supervised the handling of over 2,000 files on every subrogation scenario imaginable.
+In her thirteen years of experience handing property subrogation files, Anamarie has reviewed, handled, or supervised the handling of over 4,000 files on every subrogation scenario imaginable.
 Anamarie is often assigned files in which investigation, evidence, or expert support are lacking.
-She uses her broad experience, research and creativity to evaluate subrogation potential in all kinds of losses.
+She uses her broad experience, research skills, and creativity to evaluate subrogation potential in all kinds of losses.
 Anamarie also represents insurers in all aspects of large loss investigation and subrogation throughout the United States.

 Anamarie joined Yost & Baill as a legal assistant in 1995.
 During her employment with Yost & Baill, Anamarie supported the auto subrogation practice, and transferred to the small property subrogation group as legal assistant to a partner.
 Anamarie continued her employment with Yost & Baill while she attended the University of Minnesota Law School, where she received her juris doctorate.
 Upon graduation, Anamarie served as clerk to the Honorable Thomas W. Wexler, Minnesota District Court, 4th Judicial District, assigned to Civil, Criminal, and Family Court.
 After a couple of years clerking for Judge Wexler, Anamarie rejoined Yost & Baill as an associate.
 In addition to her law practice, Anamarie manages Yost & Baill’s website.